 …for all geologists, both professional and amateur.

-Try out one of our DGAG events and consider joining us.
+Try out one of our DGAG events, including field trips, workshops and other social gatherings, and consider joining us.
 Whether you are an absolute beginner or seasoned ‘rockhound’, you’ll be very welcome.

 Alternatively, use the web form, below.